 The discriminating function is computed by the highest layer of

-the generic function invocation protocol, CLOS:COMPUTE-DISCRIMINATING-FUNCTION
+the generic function invocation protocol, CLOS:COMPUTE-DISCRIMINATING-FUNCTION.

 Whenever a generic function metaobject is initialized, reinitialized, or a method is added or